There are several reasons people make mistakes while feeding their tomato plants. Most beginner gardeners often make the following mistakes.

 12: Lack of Micronutrients and Minerals Fertilizer

-Tomato plants can’t produce a healthy harvest if you don’t feed them the micronutrients (calcium, magnesium, and sulfur) and little amount of trace minerals.
+Tomato plants can’t produce a healthy harvest if you don’t feed them the micronutrients (calcium, magnesium, and sulfur) and small amounts of trace minerals.

 13: Fully Depends on The Fertilizer Company Instructions for Using Fertilizer

-If you add the low-quality store brought fertilizer to your tomatoes, this will not fulfill the nutrients deficiency of your tomato plants.
+If you add low-quality store brought fertilizer to your tomatoes, this will not fulfill the nutrient deficiency of your tomato plants.

 Besides, always see the fertilizer label instructions to confirm that fertilizer contains the necessary nutrients your tomato plants need.

-Add some additional fertilizer to your tomatoes if they show any nutrients deficiency during the growing season.
+Add some additional fertilizer to your tomatoes if they show any nutrient deficiency during the growing season.

 14: Misunderstood The Fertilizer Ratio Mentioned on The Pack Label

 You must see three different numbers on the fertilizer label when using store brought fertilizer.
-Beginner gardeners often misunderstood these numbers when adding fertilizer to the tomato plants.
+Beginner gardeners often misunderstand these numbers when adding fertilizer to tomato plants.

 15: Shy to Consult with Your Friends or Neighbor Gardeners or Extension Centers

-You may find most of your garden solutions searching on the internet.
-But there are still have some problems which are very unique to your locality and hard to find the solution without consulting an expert in your local area.
+You may find most of your garden solutions by searching on the internet.
+But there are still some problems that are very unique to your locality, and hard to find a solution without consulting an expert in your local area.